openedx/edx-documentation/en_us/course_authors/source/developing_course/index.rst

 For information on creating exercises and tools, see :ref:`Exercises and Tools Index`.

-For information on creating content libraries from which you can randomly draw content for randomized assessments, see :ref:`Content Libraries`.
+For information on creating content libraries from which you can randomly draw content for randomized assigments, see :ref:`Content Libraries`.

 .. toctree::
    :maxdepth: 2